 Biotech execs overall are in a good mood these days.

 Yes, the public markets aren’t nearly as wide open as they were a year ago.
 Not everyone finds it easy to tap venture investors for more cash on the pre-IPO side of the business.
 And there’s a distinct undertow of concern with clear notes of anxiety that the financing trend is tipping toward tougher times ahead.

 But most are still confident in their own ability to raise more money in a cash-hungry business, they’re definitely in hiring mode, largely finding excellent candidates for the work — though perhaps working harder than ever to make sure of that — and more upbeat than ever regarding regulators’ ability to judge their data; all while looking forward to what comes next.

 In the showdown between Hillary Clinton and Donald Trump, it’s Clinton in a landslide.
 (And that was the opinion before Gropegate surfaced.)
 The pro-HRC camp, though, is dominated by the grudging sense that she represents the lesser of two evils, with no good candidates to pick from.
 A large minority see no real difference between the two.

 That, in a nutshell, is what we found in Endpoints News’ first quarterly confidence survey of the global biotech industry.

 But what I found even more interesting than the hard numbers from this survey are the thoughts they shared on dealmaking, biotech valuations, hiring and more.
 As a group, this executive crowd has been doing a lot of thinking about the state of affairs in biotech.
 And I’m happy to share many of their thoughts in the analysis of the numbers below.

-You’ll read 30+ direct quotes from our Endpoints 100 executives and get free access to 15 interactive charts.
+You’ll read direct quotes from our Endpoints 100 executives and have access to 15 interactive charts.
 And learn:

 - Has the pricing debate in the US had any impact on biotech development plans?